-A new study out Tuesday finally sheds some light on the different types of buds people of varying illnesses seek.
+A new study finally sheds some light on the different types of buds people of varying illnesses seek.

 The team from New York University’s School of Health discovered that patients with cancer preferred cannabis strains high in THC.
 THC is what induces that euphoric “high” feeling stoners know and love, but it also helps reduce nausea and pain some cancer patients suffer from due to their chemo treatment, according to the American Cancer Society.

 Published in the Journal of Palliative Medicine, the new study looked at the different preferences between patients with cancer and patients without.
 It uses data from more than 11,000 people in New York who purchased their pot from a single dispensary, Columbia Care LLC., between January 2016 and December 2017.
 A little over 17 percent of the sample was cancer patients who purchased and used cannabis.

 Over the course of the two-year study, “all types of patients increased their THC dose by approximately 0.20 mg per week,” yielding a corresponding increase in the THC:CBD daily ratio.
 “Compared with non-cancer patients, these trends were not different in the cancer group for THC daily dose, but there were less pronounced increases in the THC:CBD daily ratio over time among cancer patients,” reports the study abstract.

 Differences were also identified in the study, Patterns of Medical Cannabis Use among Cancer Patients from a Medical Cannabis Dispensary in New York State.
 “Our study found some key differences in demographics and medical cannabis product use between patients with cancer (older and more likely to be female) and without cancer,” the abstract points out.